Rishi Khosla

 Rishi Khosla OBE (born September 1975) is a British CEO and cofounder of OakNorth Bank.

 Early life and education

 Khosla was born in London, where his father earned a degree in engineering.
 During the early years of his life, Khosla's family moved to Delhi, India, where they lived in a small apartment with his grandparents and uncle's family.

 In the 1980s, Khosla's family moved back to London, and he attended secondary school in South Harrow.
 During this time, his father worked as a businessman selling construction equipment in the Middle East.

-Khosla started his GCSEs at the age of 11 and had his first A-level exams at 13.

 In 1992, aged 17, Khosla attended University College London (UCL), where he received a BSc undergraduate degree in economics.
 He then received a master's degree in Accounting & Finance from The London School of Economics (LSE).

 Career

 After graduating from LSE, Khosla began his career at the Dutch bank ABN AMRO in 1995 before joining GE Capital in 1999.

 Prior to establishing his own company, Khosla worked for Indian steel magnate Lakshmi Mittal, where he managed a private equity venture portfolio for the Mittals that invested in fintech companies.
 It was during this time that Khosla became an early-stage investor in PayPal.

 In 2011, Moody's Corporation acquired a majority stake in Copal Partners before eventually purchasing the company in 2014.

 In 2015, Khosla and Perlman launched their second business together, OakNorth Bank.
 In March 2015, the company secured a full banking license from the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA), becoming the third new UK bank in over 150 years.